Irish Boundary Commission: Intergovernmental agreement (November–December 1925)

-Dáil debates on the Commission (7–10 December 1925)
+Dáil debates on the commission (7–10 December 1925)

 In the Dáil debates on the outcome on 7 December 1925, Cosgrave mentioned that the sum due under the Imperial debt had not yet been fixed, but was estimated at £5–19 million annually, the UK having a debt of over £7 billion.
 The Free State's annual budget was then about £25 million.
 Cosgrave's aim was to eliminate this amount: "I had only one figure in my mind and that was a huge nought.
 That was the figure I strove to get, and I got it."
 Cosgrave also hoped that the large nationalist minority in Northern Ireland would be a bridge between Belfast and Dublin.

 On the final day of debate, Cosgrave revealed that one of the reasons for independence, the elimination of poverty caused by London's over-taxation of Ireland, had not been solved even after four years of freedom:

 His main opponent was William Magennis, a Nationalist politician from Northern Ireland, who particularly objected that the Council of Ireland (a mechanism for possible future unity provided for under the Government of Ireland Act 1920) was not mentioned:

 The government side felt that a boundary of some sort, and partition, had been on the cards for years.
-If the boundary was moved towards Belfast it would be harder to eliminate in the long term.
+If the boundary was moved towards Belfast, it would be harder to eliminate in the long term.
 Kevin O'Higgins pondered:

+In May 1925 O'Higgins again stated his view that the Boundary Commission would not solve the "Northern problem": "The Boundary Commission will not solve the political problems that exist in the north east.
+It will only, one hopes, gradually and fairly delimit the problem.
+Perhaps only time can solve it."
 On 9 December a deputation of Irish nationalists from Northern Ireland arrived to make their views known to the Dáil, but were turned away.
+In the 338 recorded pages of the Dáil debate the subject of partition was mentioned only nine times.

 After four days of heated debate on the "Treaty (Confirmation of amending agreement) Bill, 1925", the boundary agreement was approved on 10 December by a Dáil vote of 71 to 20.
 On 16 December the Irish Senate approved by 27 votes to 19.

 Non-publication of the report

 Both the Irish President of the Executive Council and the Northern Ireland Prime Minister agreed in the negotiations on 3 December to bury the report as part of a wider intergovernmental settlement.
 The remaining commissioners discussed the matter with the politicians at length, and expected publication within weeks.
-However, W. T. Cosgrave said that he:..believed that it would be in the interests of Irish peace that the Report should be burned or buried, because another set of circumstances had arrived, and a bigger settlement had been reached beyond any that the Award of the Commission could achieve.
+However, W. T. Cosgrave said that he:...believed that it would be in the interests of Irish peace that the Report should be burned or buried, because another set of circumstances had arrived, and a bigger settlement had been reached beyond any that the Award of the Commission could achieve.